AdamJAKing/blog/_pages/about.md

 These days I'm a senior software engineer with a keen interest in clean code, clean architecture and practices such as SOLID.
 I'm a true believer that a software engineer's job is to not just code but to code well.

-Uncle Bob says it best
+I have worked in businesses of all sizes in my career, from tiny 3-people teams up to huge technology companies that operate in multiple countries and the one thing that I've noticed is the quality of code and how engineers who truly care propel the software to amazing heights.
+I believe Uncle Bob says it best

 > It is not enough for code to work.
 Code that works is often badly broken.
 > Programmers who satisfy themselves with merely working code are behaving